Robert Crippen: Approach and Landing Tests (ALT)

 The Approach and Landing tests for the Space Shuttle were critical to the overall program, in which a crew tested the maneuverability and landing capabilities of the spacecraft.
 Launched from a 747 aircraft, the prototype Space Shuttle Enterprise was first tested on August 12, 1977.
 Astronauts Fred W. Haise Jr. and C. Gordon Fullerton piloted the Enterprise from about 7300 m to the ground and landed at Edwards Air Force Base.
 A second crew of astronauts Joe H. Engle and Richard H. Truly alternated with Haise and Fullerton to test the Enterprise's capabilities.
 Crippen was first assigned to family support with the testing, then progressed to being a chase pilot in a T-38.
 The ALT program lasted about a year, testing all aspects of approach and touchdown from aerodynamics to maneuverability, gliding and landing characteristics.

 STS-1

 Crippen was the pilot of the Space Shuttle Columbia on STS-1, the first test flight of the Space Shuttle in orbit.
 His job involved working with the Shuttle computers, electrical systems, and auxiliary power units.
-He was also responsible for the operating the payload bay doors.
+He was also responsible for operating the payload bay doors.
 STS-1 had several firsts: a crewed vehicle to be flown into Earth orbit without any prior non-crewed orbital testing; a crewed, winged vehicle to launch with solid rocket boosters; a reentry vehicle to land on a conventional runway.
 It launched April 12, 1981, and landed April 14, 1981.